yujiri8/yujiri.xyz/software/install.md

 This page kind of serves three purposes: part of my Unix tutorial track, a place to recommend stuff to more experienced Unixers, and a personal checklist for when I set up a new system.
 Not everything's aimed at all three.

 Since I'm a FreeBSD user, I'll be calling them by their FreeBSD package names, which might be different on other systems.
 (And for the Unix beginers, most Linux distros probably have a lot of these preinstalled.)
+Except Python packages - I [recommend](https://dev.to/yujiri8/dreams-of-an-ideal-world-package-managers-1d7e) installing those from pip, so I'll use their pip names.

 ## Basic terminal utilities